Nizamohammed/Limeade/README.md

 ## What's Next

+## What's Next

-The hackathon system is the foundation for ongoing research.
-Planned directions include replacing the cloud Haiku API with an on-device distilled model, RL-based adaptive compute allocation, and full deployment on Jetson Orin Nano targeting sub-200ms end-to-end latency.
+The hackathon system is the foundation for ongoing research targeting a fully edge-native deployment.
+Planned directions include:

+**On-Device Reasoning** — replacing the cloud Claude Haiku API call with a distilled on-device model trained on Haiku's threat assessments.
+Target is >90% agreement with Haiku's decisions at under 5ms inference time, compared to the current ~500ms API round trip.

+**Adaptive Detection Policy** — an RL-based contextual bandit that learns to allocate compute dynamically based on riding context such as speed, time of day, and location density, rather than running full inference on every frame unconditionally.

+**Edge Hardware Deployment** — migrating the entire pipeline from a phone + cloud backend setup to a Jetson Orin Nano mounted on the scooter, targeting sub-200ms end-to-end latency with no cloud dependency.

+**Crowdsourced Hazard Mapping** — expanding the existing GPS hazard logging into a privacy-preserving aggregated heatmap, where no raw imagery is stored and individual rider routes cannot be reconstructed.

 ---